apostrophecms/docs/docs/cookbook/deploying-to-heroku.md

 > If you do not run `npm start` with the environment variable set correctly, it'll seem to work because it will connect to your own mongodb.
 You can shut down your local mongodb server temporarily if you want to be really, really sure.

 Now Your database exists in the cloud, but it doesn't contain any users, so you won't be able to log in.
-Let's use the command line to connect again to fix that:
+So, let's use the command line to connect again to fix that:

 ```bash
 $ APOS_MONGODB_URI='YOUR-uri-goes-here' node app @apostrophecms/user:add admin admin